COMPACT TEAM MEMBERS

 Investigator Schniper has been a law enforcement officer for 25 years and has been with Compact since its inception in 2016.
 He has 20 years of experience with Pelham Police Department and 5 years of service with Birmingham Police Department.
 He is assigned to Pelham City Schools.

 Inv.
 Schniper holds many certifications to help serve the Shelby County community.
 Those certifications include Crisis / Hostage Negotiator, Certified School Resource Officer, Certified Addiction Recovery Coach and Certified Alabama Law Enforcement Peer Support Specialist.
-He is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs.
+He is also a certified facilitator in Botvin Life Skills and INDEPTH/NOT Nicotine and Vape Dependence Cessation Programs as well as Youth Mental Health First Aid.

 Det.
 Tommy Stewart came to Compact in 2019.
 He is responsible for students in the Alabaster City Schools system.
 Detective Stewart has been in law enforcement for over 25 years, and prides himself in working with students to provide education and mentoring, to help prevent substance misuse and promote mental wellness in an effort to keep our youth out of the juvenile justice system.
 Det.
 Stewart has been with the Alabaster Police Department since 2006 where he has served as a Detective with the Criminal Investigations Division.
 Det.
 Stewart was an officer with the Mobile Police Department from 1998-2006 where he served as Detective within the Homicide Unit.